Blazemeter/github-action/README.md

 ### `dedicatedIP`
 - A boolean value defaulted to **false**.
 When set to **true**, dedicatedIPs will be used if available.

+### `disableLoadConfig`

+- Select this to disable load configuration for existing JMeter based test.
+Load configuration will be taken from the Script.

+### `steps`

+- You can configure your test to ramp up in steps.
+This is the number of steps to reach the total users.
+Default is disabled(empty field).
+To enable it, use any number greater than 0.
+Once enabled, use 0 to disable it.

+### `throughput`

+- You can limit the number of requests per second (RPS) for your test.
+Default is disabled(empty field).
+To enable it, use any number greater than 1.
+Once enabled, use 0 to disable it.

+### `concurrencyControlEnabled`

+- Select this to allow users to change no. of users at runtime.
+Default is false(empty field).
+Keep it selected to enable this option.

+### `iterationsEnabled`

+- Select this to use iterations instead of duration.
+If selected, iteration will be used not duration.
+If not selected, duration will be used.

 ## Example
 **1. Run Existing Test**
 ```